The Importance of Modern Conference Room Technology

-A lot of what goes into having a great meeting is the work that happens before the meeting.
+A lot of what goes into having a great meeting is the work that happens before you announce a meeting in conference room.
 Structuring deliverables, making sure that people are hitting their goals, planning timetables to keep everything on schedule—everything that goes into making sure the trains are running on time.
 After all, it’s not going to be a very productive meeting if people aren’t prepared.
 Use tools like Trello, Asana, or Basecamp to make sure that everyone’s up to speed, and that the things you talked about getting done in advance of your meeting are divvied up and will actually get done.

 6. Scheduling Chatbots

 With hybrid communication tools like Slack and even with traditional email, there are also tools that have emerged to solve common headaches teams face.
 For meetings, the number one difficulty is finding a time that works for everyone involved, and making sure that you’ve followed up with anyone you haven’t yet heard from.
 Several bots have emerged to try and solve that problem, from Slack’s Meeting Bot and Doodle’s Meekan to the multi-platform x.ai.
 With these tools, you can make herding cats a tedious task of the past.